biandratti/huginn-proxy/FEATURES.md

 rejects
 that with `421 Misdirected Request` — the same default protection nginx and Apache `mod_http2` apply (RFC 9110 §15.5.20 /
 RFC 7540 §9.1.2).
-Because huginn uses a single global TLS configuration, "authoritative" reduces to "served by the same certificate": a request whose host is not covered by the certificate the connection's SNI selected is rejected.
+Because huginn selects the certificate by SNI, "authoritative" reduces to "served by the same certificate": a request whose host is not covered by the certificate the connection's SNI selected is rejected.
 The check compares certificate coverage rather than literal `authority == SNI`, so hosts sharing a single certificate (a